ar37-rs/virgl-angle/README.md

 ~/vgl use-egl
 ```

-or use virgl android (fix for adreno gpus unable to use angle-vulkan-null issue)
+or use virgl android (fix for some gpus unable to use angle-vulkan-null issue)
 ```
 ~/vgl use-egl && ~/vgl use-android
 ```